avidbots/flatland/docs/core_functions/model_plugins.rst

 Creating the Plugin
 -------------------

-Say you would want to make a plugin to make a body in the model move at given x, y and yaw rate.
+Say you would want to make a plugin to have a body in the model move at given constant x, y and yaw rates.
 This will reside in a package called my_plugins.

-1. Create a subclass from ModelPlugin.
-Note that the name space must be flatland_plugins.We must implement the OnInitialize() abstract method, and we need to override the BeforePhysicsStep() to apply the velocity.
+1. Create a subclass of ModelPlugin.
+Note that the name space must be flatland_plugins.
+We must implement the OnInitialize() abstract method, and we need to override the BeforePhysicsStep() to apply the velocity.
    The velocities are stored in the vel_x, vel_y, and omega members.
 We also need to keep a pointer to the body we are going to apply the velocity to.